-As I squeeze my eyes shut tight, wishing and imagining life is different.
-It takes me back to a place and time where I can hear those precious little footsteps making their way to my room.
+As I squeeze my eyes shut tight, wishing, and imagining life is different -it takes me back to a place and time where I can hear those precious little footsteps making their way to my room.
 I see her, my beautiful girl, standing beside my bed in her flowing white nightgown.
 The sweet sound of, “Good morning Mommy” rolls right off of her lips.
 I think to myself what a wonderful, beautiful place to be.
-I squeeze my eyes even tighter.
-I don’t want to open them to my reality.
+Squeezing my eyes even tighter not wanting to open them to my reality.
 I want life to be the way it used to be.

 I think to myself my current life is just a dream, a nightmare.
 When I open my eyes, it will be just as it was, or as I planned it should be.
 You know, back to the days when mental illness was a foreign concept in our home.
 I slowly open one eye and then the other.
 Oh, it is the same.
 It is not a dream.
 Same house, same prayer list, same mental health books on the nightstand.
 This life is my reality.

 Thinking back to when the mental illness first reared its head.
 At first, I refused to believe in mental illness.
 I would say, “Pull your bootstraps up and get moving.”
 Then I quickly switched to spinning my wheels searching for the best treatment and the best doctors.
 I pushed like a mad momma to force things back to the way they used to be.

 Announcing with clarity and confidence, “We will resume life just like it was before mental illness came knocking at our door.”

 Then reality set in; that life wasn’t going back to the way it was.
 Life was different now.
 Each person in our family had been changed by this illness.
 So many changes and so many challenges.
 When I accepted our family’s mental illness, things began to get better.
 I started to throw myself into learning about mental illness and skills to live a life worth living for both my loved one and for me.